 The types of options and their location, proximity and pathways for environmental effects have been considered through the process in relation to possible environmental effects for the Northern Ireland environment including any shared groundwater and river catchments and the marine environment.
-For the combination of options included in the Regional Preferred Approach, no potential transboundary adverse environmental effects have been identified at the Study Area Level or the Regional Level for the draft RWRP-SE.
+None of the options identified in proximity to the border are considered likely to have transboundary effects due to construction or operation taking into account standard good practice mitigation measures.
+Option identified as SAE-050 involves the maintenance of an existing water transfer from Northern Ireland which is not considered to result in a change to the current baseline..